Membership of the Isle of Man Financial Services Authority

 Mark Waterhouse (Member)

 Mark was appointed in November 2015.
 He has held a number of key positions held in banking including Managing Director of Halifax International (Isle of Man) Limited and Managing Director of Halifax International Limited in Jersey.
 He is currently Non Executive Director of ZBI Limited, which was formerly Zurich Bank International Limited.
 Mark was CEO of this bank until 2017.

 Since moving to the Isle of Man in 1997 he has been an active member of the Isle of Man Bankers Association and until October 2015 held its Presidency, a position he held for nearly five years, having previously held the same position in 2000.
-He is also currently President of the Isle of Man Centre of the Institute of Financial Services and is a Fellow of the Institute of Directors and currently serves on the Committee of its local branch in the Isle of Man.
+He is also currently President of the Isle of Man Centre of the London Institute of Banking & Finance and is a Fellow of the Institute of Directors and currently serves on the Committee of its local branch in the Isle of Man.

 Paul Wright (Member)